keithalewis/math/um1.md

 <!--
 Eventually this was called the _Fundamental Theorem of Asset Pricing_.
 -->
-The Unified Model does not require the Hahn-Banach theorem.
+The Simple Unified Model does not require the Hahn-Banach theorem.
 It also does not involve a so-called real-world probability measure that is immediately throw out to get a risk-neutral probability measure.
 It does not involve stochastic integrals, the Ito formula, partial differential equations,